naah69/hugo-theme-artwhite/README.md

 **modify the deploy script**

-if you use English index only,the follow command replace 'java -jar naah-algolia-builder-0.0.1.jar'
+if you use English index only,the following command replace 'java -jar naah-algolia-builder-0.0.1.jar'
 ```bash
 ./compile
 ```